 3. NOTICE TO COMPETITORS

-Notices to competitors will be posted on the official Notice Board underneath Peg Legs in the vicinity of the Registration Office.
+Notices to competitors will be posted on the official Notice Board in the Regatta Village near the Registration Office.

 4. CHANGES TO SAILING INSTRUCTIONS